Sören Sjösten: Life and career

 Sjösten rode for Masarna, Vargarna and Bysarna in the Swedish leagues and for Belle Vue Aces, Wolverhampton Wolves and Bristol Bulldogs in the British League.
 An excellent starter, he was renowned for having a 'wild' style of riding with the rear of the bike sliding further out on the bends than is usual and was often considered rough on his opponents.

-He retired after his younger brother Christer was killed in a meeting in Brisbane, Australia in 1979.
-He died on April 1999.
+Sjösten retired after his younger brother Christer was killed in a meeting in Brisbane, Australia in 1979.
+He died in April 1999.